Astron456/Astron-s-Site/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi, I'm an undergraduate student of Finance from Nankai Univeristy.
-My interest lies in Macroecomomics, Econometrics and Time Series.
-Here I worked intensively with my mentor about the impact of the information effect in monetary policy on various Macroeconomy sectors under different states of economic uncertainty.
+My interest lies in Game Theory, Econometrics and Robotics Engineering.
+Here I worked intensively with my mentor about the impact of the monetary policy's information effect on various Macroeconomy sectors under different states of economic uncertainty.

-For my personal research, my other interest includes Asset Pricing and Development Economics.
-Now, I'm working as a part-time research assistant in Peking University, Institute of New Structural Economics.
+For my personal research, my other interest includes Development Economics.
+Now, I'm working as a research fellow intern at Peking University, Institute of New Structural Economics.

 {{< icon name="download" pack="fas" >}} View Xinyi's {{< staticref "uploads/Academic Transcript.pdf" "newtab" >}}Academic Transcript{{< /staticref >}} for further information.